Dre Campbell Farm

 Harvesting

 The crop is ready to harvest when the lower leaves are all yellow and the bulb has clearly defined cloves.
-However, it should be harvested very carefully since it bruises easily.
+However, it should be harvested with great care, as it bruises easily.

 Also, if you leave them in the ground for too long, the bulbs can split open.

 The area should also be dark and well-ventilated.
-You can eat garlic immediately after harvesting; however, curing lets it last longer in storage [2].
+You can eat garlic immediately after harvesting; however, curing allows it to last longer in storage [2].

 Cutting Garlic Scapes